uniclau/rect-ng/README.md

 	<rectng data="musicians" columns="columns" height="'300px'" width="'50%'"></rectng>

-Look at the file **[example.html](https://github.com/uniclau/rect-ng/blob/master/example.html)** to see it in action.
+Look at **[example.html](https://github.com/uniclau/rect-ng/blob/master/example.html)** to see it in action.

 ##### Paging
-RectNG features a pager by default.
-There is no need to pass any parameter.
+RectAngular JS features a pager by default.
+There is no need to pass any parameter to have it working.

 ### Projected features
 RectAngular JS is not yet complete.
 These are just some of the features that we'd like to implement.